Historia Mundum

 Despite the ideological shift towards market non-intervention, governments were often forced to intervene in economic crises.
 For example, the U.S. provided aid during Mexico’s debt crisis in 1987.
 Continuities between Fordism and Post-Fordism remained, with states still able to declare moratoriums on their debts to force renegotiations and international institutions like the IMF and World Bank acting as central authorities in the financial system.
 In addition, the United States continued Keynesian practices, such as raising the debt ceiling, and state intervention in the economy became more crucial than ever.

-In addition, the international financial system underwent significant changes, with the formation of conglomerates and new financial products and markets, making the system highly complex.
+In addition, the international financial system underwent major changes, with the formation of conglomerates and new financial products and markets, making the system highly complex.
 This complexity blurred the lines between commercial, industrial, and financial interests, leading to a “paper entrepreneurship” in which new ways of generating money emerged beyond mere production.
 The financial system became more autonomous and uncontrollable, even by the most powerful capitalist states, leading to predictions of potential chaos.

 Conclusion